 Actions that focus on the person's behaviour and the need to write more procedures are less effective than engineering out problems.
-It is better to install a limiting device on a metal press that does not allow an employee to operate the machine until the guard is in place, than to train the employee not to put his hand near the press action.
-Remember, when considering recommendations, always start from the top of the Hierarchy of Controls Model to be more effective in eliminating or reducing the possibility of the incident recurring.
+It is better to install a limiting device on a metal press that does not allow an

 The "Most Effective" risk control measures from the hierarchy of control model should be applied to reduce the risk rating to As Low As Reasonably Possible (ALARP).
-Several control measure identified and implemented may reduce the likelihood and consequence of the event.
+Several control measures identified and implemented may reduce the likelihood and consequence of the event.

-PPE and administration controls should not be used as sole control.
-Each control identify should be risk assessed to verify that controls do not introduce further hazards.
+PPE and administrative controls should not be used as a sole control.
+Each control identified should be risk assessed to verify that controls do not introduce further hazards.